Graduate Programs in Sociology

 To apply for the program, you need to submit:

-Transcripts from all universities and colleges attended must be uploaded to your application; do not mail official transcripts to our office.
+• Transcripts from all universities and colleges attended must be uploaded to your application; do not send official transcripts to our office.
+Official transcripts sent prior to an offer of admission will be destroyed.
 For more information, visit Frequently Asked Questions page.

-Letters of recommendation, submitted online.
+• Letters of recommendation, submitted online.
 Four letters of recommendation are required for the Joint PhD in Sociology and Social Policy (one of which must be from the student's current program director).
-Two letters are required for all other programs.
+Three letters are required for all other programs.

-A statement of purpose indicating your reasons for undertaking graduate study.
+• statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the sociology program and your objectives in undertaking this program.
 Doctoral applicants should clearly outline their research interests and how they would complement those of the faculty.
-Master's applicants should discuss their plans for their academic and professional career and how the Graduate School will help them attain their goals.
+Master's applicants should discuss their plans for their academic and professional career and how the degree will help them attain their goals.

-A critical writing sample not exceeding 35 pages; the 35-page maximum may consist of a single critical essay or two shorter essays of approximately equal length.
+• An academic writing sample not to exceed 35 double-spaced pages; the 35-page maximum may consist of a single academic essay or two shorter essays of approximately equal length.

 For a more comprehensive description of application requirements, please visit Frequently Asked Questions.